These guides are AI-generated educational summaries — not legal or medical advice.

 Not bringing laboratory documentation to the exam

-Why: The DBQ requires documentation of diagnostic testing including serologic testing, culture results, and PCR.
+The DBQ requires documentation of diagnostic testing including serologic testing, culture results, and PCR.
 If this evidence is not in your file or you do not bring it, the examiner cannot document it.

-Do this instead: Compile all lab results - serologic titers, culture reports, PCR results, and any echocardiogram or imaging - and bring copies to the exam.
+Instead: Compile all lab results - serologic titers, culture reports, PCR results, and any echocardiogram or imaging - and bring copies to the exam.
 Submit copies to your claims file prior to the exam.

 Impact: All levels - impacts diagnosis confirmation and active vs. inactive determination